Redefining Men’s Ministry

 3.4 Addiction & Confession: Healing Through Being Known

-Insigthts from attachment theory help name this reality: when secure attachment to God and safe attachment to others are weakened, the soul looks elsewhere to regulate pain and longing.
-OVer time, habits and compulsions become false refuges, offering temporary relief while deepening isolation.
+Insights from attachment theory help name this reality: when secure attachment to God and safe attachment to others are weakened, the soul looks elsewhere to regulate pain and longing.
+Over time, habits and compulsions become false refuges, offering temporary relief while deepening isolation.

 Scripture offers a redemptive counter-practice: